 Through contributions and programming for Youth Leadership

-As youth programs return to in-person this year, we were able to sponsor 3 students to the Rotary Youth Leadership Academy (RYLA), a unique opportunity for high school students to gain insight and knowledge in life and leadership skills.
-In addition, our Club remains very involved in the Kingston Heritage Fair, and sponsors students to participate in the Regional Fair, and Cataraqui-Kingston Rotary Club members act as mentors for youth at Pathways to Education Kingston.
-Cataraqui Rotary also sponsored a student to the Rotary Adventure in Citizenship and the Adventure in High Tech, both held in Ottawa.
+As youth programs return to in-person this year, we were able to sponsor 3 students to the Rotary Youth Leadership Award (RYLA), providing a unique opportunity for high school students to gain insight and knowledge in life and leadership skills.
+In addition, our Club remains very involved in the Kingston Heritage Fair, and sponsors students to participate in the Regional Heritage Fair, and Cataraqui Rotary Club members act as mentors for youth at Pathways to Education Kingston.
+Cataraqui-Kingston Rotary also sponsored a student to the Rotary Adventure in Citizenship, the Adventure in High Tech (both held in Ottawa), and the Adventure in Understanding (held at Curve Lake First Nation).